Improving clinical trials

 The Critical Path for Parkinson's

-Watch our Director of Research, Dr Arthur Roach, explain more about this exciting and essential initiative.
+Our Director of Research, Dr Arthur Roach, explains more about this exciting and essential initiative.

 What is the Critical Path for Parkinson's?

 Clinical trials are the most costly and lengthy part of the whole research process.
 In recent years, several promising new treatments for Parkinson's have failed to show benefit in clinical trials.

 Many in the research community believe the problem may not be that the drugs don't work, but that we're testing them in the wrong way.

 That's why we fund and lead the Critical Path for Parkinson's.

 This international collaboration brings together pharmaceutical companies, regulatory agencies, universities and charities to share data from major studies and trials.

 Our expert partner - the Critical Path Institute - is using this data to develop new tools and strategies to improve clinical trials for Parkinson's.

 Critical Path Institute is an independent non-profit dedicated to bringing scientists together to collaborate and improve the drug development process.